Western Australia’s 20,000+km coastline makes this state an angler’s paradise for fishing.

 Two photos attached both taken at Kalbarri where a group of us have been making an annual fishing trip for the past 37 years.
-First shot is of myself with a Spanish mackerel caught just near Bluff Point which is in the background.
+The first shot is of myself with a Spanish mackerel caught just near Bluff Point which is in the background.
 The second shot is of a rather frisky Yellow Fin Tuna.

 Diana 5yrs old fishing Kalbarri Murchison river Xmas 2018.
 Caught a 35cm Bream.

 Horrocks Beach is the perfect destination for travellers seeking a secluded and less populated beach fishing destination.
-Cast off shore to catch small tailor and whiting – usually best fished at dusk and dawn.
+Cast offshore to catch small tailor and whiting – usually best fished at dusk and dawn.

-If you’re travelling by 4WD, a short drive north will take you to Lucky Bay (only accessible via a four-wheel drive track).
+If you’re travelling by 4WD, a short drive north will take you to Lucky Bay (only accessible via a four-wheel-drive track).
 Lucky Bay is the perfect beach fishing destination for Tailor and Mulloway.

 As you reach the end of your day fishing, head back down the track and stop in at Horrocks Beach Caravan Park.
 The park features all the essential amenities for a comfortable night, located right next to the beach.